Featured Post

 Cooper earned its place in the history books not by providing anything special in the engine department, but by placing the engine behind the driver and ahead of the transmission.
 This allowed the driver to sit lower in the car, and provided a lower center of gravity along with better weight distribution for more responsive handling.
 Supply of the 2.5 liter twin-cam inline four was outsourced to Coventry Climax, which also powered the first Lotus GP cars, which were front-engined and less successful than the Cooper.
 But then again, few GP cars were more successful; Jack Brabham won back to back World Championships in 1959 and '60 driving Coopers like this '59 T-51.

 It worked, though, because despite giving away power to more complex engines from Maserati and Ferrari, the Vanwall's aerodynamics made it the fastest GP car in a straight line.
 And Vandervell was not afraid to go global in his search for effective components.
-Vanwall made its disc brakes based on designs licensed from Goodyear's designs for aircraft brakes, and Vandervell pressured Daimler Benz into allowing the use of Bosch mechanical fuel injection because they were, after all, clients for his bearings, and they woudn't want the supply of bearings to stop...
+Vanwall made its own disc brakes based on designs licensed from Goodyear's American aircraft brakes, and Vandervell pressured Daimler Benz into allowing the use of Bosch mechanical fuel injection because they were, after all, clients for his bearings, and they woudn't want the supply of bearings for Mercedes to stop...

 We're concentrating on engine designs here, but showng the body of Lancia's D50, designed by Vittoriano Jano in 1954, because context is everything in this case.
 If you look closely you'll note that the engine is at an angle to the longitudinal centerline of the car, about 12 degrees.
 This was so that the driveshaft to the 5-speed transaxle could run at that angle too, leaving more space to get the driver down and out of the wind.
 If you're wondering why Jano didn't just place the engine behind the driver, as Cooper would soon do, the answer is that Lancia had powered a mid-engined F2 car designed by Enrico Nardi*(they even tried disc brakes), but decided to relate their F1 car to the front-engine, rear-transaxle approach on their Aurelia production cars...